peterhajas/peterometer/readme.md

 # peterometer

-A series of scripts and tools to parse stats I've gathered about myself
+An API for the data I collect about myself